Maithil cuisine: Vegetarian

 Vegetarian food like saagak jhor (leafy vegetables with very thin gravy), as well as vegetables such as bitter gourd, ladyfinger, are eaten.
 Due to the large amount of root vegetables grown such as potato, yam, and khamarua, they are used in a number of preparations such as sanna (mashed vegetables, particularly root vegetables), bhajia (fried vegetables in mustard oil with salt, turmeric powder and green chillies or chilli powder), and tarua (marinated or coated deep-fried vegetables).
 Daail-jhimni consists of fried ribbed gourd cooked with lentil and cereals.
 Thadia saagak teeman is a simple meal with red spinach and lentils eaten with chapati or rice.
 Similar to a puree, teeman is made through the process of ghontod, manual churning.
 It can also be made with paneer or in a non-vegetarian style with shrimp added.

 Seafood

 Machh-bhat is a fish curry served with steamed rice.
 Machhak jhor is a traditional fish curry used in many events with the exception of some religious festivals.

+Makhana

+Mithila Makhana, a fox nut variety grown in the region's ponds, received a Geographical Indication (GI) tag, registered under the name of the Mithilanchal Makhana Utpadak Sangh.
+The registration defines Darbhanga, Muzaffarpur, Champaran, Begusarai, Madhubani, Katihar and other districts as its production area.
+It is widely used and distributed by the Maithil community during Kojagara Puja.
+A popular proverb names fish, betel leaf and fox nut (maachh, paan, makhaan) as the three defining foods of Mithila.

+Festival foods

+Many festivals are associated with particular foods.
+On Satuani, the eve of Jur Sital (the Maithil New Year), women prepare a feast that includes kadhi-badi-bhaat and tarua.
+Once cooking is complete, the stove is cleaned, worshipped and left unused for the following day.
+Bari-bhaat, prepared the day before, is eaten cold with curd or raw mango chutney, a custom linked to cooling the body before the summer heat.[6]
+Tilkut, a sweet made of crushed sesame seeds and jaggery, is prepared along with dahi-chura and exchanged among relatives.